Internectio/Locuscraft/README.md

 ![](https://cloud.githubusercontent.com/assets/11935672/9825460/0984940a-5899-11e5-8dfb-d5f8b2988ffb.png)

-Note: As you begin reading this, realize that all of it is merely the tip of the iceberg.
-There are likely numerous features that will flesh out in the future.
-This project will be an ever-evolving collaboration between every Locuscraft user/developer.
-That's the idea anyway.
+Note: The plans laid out in this Readme are but the tip of the iceberg.
+As you read on, make an effort to visualize the potential growth that could result from this collaboration.
+That being said, there are likely numerous features that have not yet fleshed out yet in this Readme.

 Locuscraft focuses on two things: community and individuality.